chlodA/reactjsProject/README.md

 - Once the dependencies are installed you can run `npm run-script build` and next `serve -s build` to start the application (or npm start - app starts automatically http://localhost:3000/).

-- Open the web browser on the emulator and type the following localhost addrese in the search bar: 10.0.2.2:5000